-'''

 label: MARKER;

-'''

-The simplest element which can occur in a beam line is a MARKER.
-It has zero length and has no effect on the beam, but it allows one to identify a position in the beam line, for example to apply a matching constraint.
+The simplest element which can occur in a beam line is the MARKER.
+It has no effect on the beam, but it allows one to identify a position in the beam line, for example to apply a matching constraint.

-'''

 M27: MARKER;

-'''